hotrodwinston/homeserverstack/README.md

 # Future
 Looking at running a vpn tunnel for bittorrent - probably gluetun https://github.com/qdm12/gluetun .

-Guide for all in one setup (not compatible with casa install method so will need to install manually https://code.mendhak.com/run-docker-through-vpn-container/ .
+Guide for all in one setup of gluetun and bittorrent (not compatible with casa install method so will need to install manually https://code.mendhak.com/run-docker-through-vpn-container/ .

 May transfer my Home Assistant install to the server to free up space.
 (And a rpi.)
  This idea seems to be a no-go as only the "core" version seems to be available.
 My pi4 is running HA just fine just wanted to simplify my hardware stack.